|

 is highly recommended to place the destination's phone number and

 "Perishable" prominently on the outside.
-Obviously, speed is of

 the essence in getting the colostrum to the destination.
 The package should be

 shipped NEXT DAY AIR through either the Post Office, UPS or Federal Express.
-In the case described

 above, even though the package was delivered 24 hours later, the colostrum was